 On June 1, 2018, President Trump nominated Michael Pack to be the Chief Executive Officer of the Broadcasting Board of Governors (BBG) for a term of three years.
 Since in the last two years the U.S. Senate Foreign Relations Committee had not voted on submitting his nomination to a vote by the full Senate, President Trump re-nominated Pack on February 25, 2020.
-As of March 15, 2020, the Senate Foreign Relations Committee still has not approved his nomination and the U.S. Senate has not yet voted to confirm him to serve as the CEO of what is now known as the U.S. Agency for Global Media (USAGM), a $800 million agency in charge of the Voice of America (VOA) and other taxpayer-funded U.S. government’s international media outreach entities.
+In June 2020, the U.S. Senate voted to confirm him to serve as the CEO of what is now known as the U.S. Agency for Global Media (USAGM), a $800 million agency in charge of the Voice of America (VOA) and other taxpayer-funded U.S. government’s international media outreach entities.

 Michael Pack is President of Manifold Productions, Inc., an independent film and television production company, which he founded in 1977.
 Through Manifold Productions, Mr. Pack has written, directed, and produced numerous award-winning nationally broadcast documentaries as well as corporate and educational films.
 His latest documentary, Created Equal: Clarence Thomas in His Own Words, opened in U.S. theaters on January 31, 2020.

 From 2015 to 2017, Mr. Pack served as President and CEO of the Claremont Institute in Upland, CA, and Publisher of its Claremont Review of Books.
 During his tenure, Mr. Pack revamped its management and organizational structure, created a new communications department which vastly increased its national prominence, and opened offices in DC to launch new programs and increase its profile in the policy world.